-It is well known that we inherit physical traits from our parents, but now research has shown that heredity can play a role in the development of cancer.
-It’s estimated that approximately 5-10% of all breast, colon and ovarian cancer is hereditary.
+It is well known that we inherit physical traits from our parents, but research has also shown that heredity can play a role in the development of cancer.
+It’s estimated that approximately 5-10% of all cancer is hereditary.
 Fortunately, we are now able to identify and help families that have a hereditary form of cancer.

 Signs of a Hereditary Form of Cancer